linhduongtuan/DeepWeeds_Classifier_WebApp/README.md

 And codes for the EfficientNet family were hacked by Ross Wrightman.
 Thank Ross for his fantastic work to create valuable models for image classification tasks on PyTorch.
 We can find the codes of Ross here: https://github.com/rwightman/pytorch-image-models and https://github.com/rwightman/gen-efficientnet-pytorch
 * You can download the trained weight of EfficientNet_Lite4 model [here](https://github.com/linhduongtuan/DeepWeeds_Classifier_WebApp/blob/master/release/EfficientNet_Lite4_SGD.pth) and other trained weights.

 ## Flow:
-* to reproduce our experiments in our paper, you can use [EfficientNet_Lite4_SGD.ipynb] (https://github.com/linhduongtuan/DeepWeeds_Classifier_WebApp/blob/master/Notebooks/EfficientNet_Lite4_SGD.ipynb)
+* To reproduce our experiments in our paper, you can use NoteBook folder [here] (https://github.com/linhduongtuan/DeepWeeds_Classifier_WebApp/blob/master/Notebooks/)
+* Predicted results of our models can be examed [here] (https://github.com/linhduongtuan/DeepWeeds_Classifier_WebApp/blob/master/Results/)
 * Input image is fed and transformed using : [commons.py](https://github.com/linhduongtuan/DeepWeeds_Classifier_WebApp/blob/master/commons.py)
 * Inference is done by : [inference.py](htttps://github.com/linhduongtuan/DeepWeeds_Classifier_WebApp/blob/master/inference.py)
 * Run on local web: [app.py] (https://github.com/linhduongtuan/DeepWeeds_Classifier_WebApp/blob/master/app.py)